OpenEvalProject/evals/manuscripts/elife-87651/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/024mrxd33 School of Biomedical Sciences, University of Leeds Leeds United Kingdom
+1. School of Biomedical Sciences, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))

 † Corresponding author

 ## Abstract

-The muscle synergy is a guiding concept in motor control research that relies on the general notion of muscles ‘ working together ’ towards task performance.
+The muscle synergy is a guiding concept in motor control research that relies on the general notion of muscles ‘working together’ towards task performance.
 However, although the synergy concept has provided valuable insights into motor coordination, muscle interactions have not been fully characterised with respect to task performance.
 Here, we address this research gap by proposing a novel perspective to the muscle synergy that assigns specific functional roles to muscle couplings by characterising their task-relevance.
-Our novel perspective provides nuance to the muscle synergy concept, demonstrating how muscular interactions can ‘ work together ’ in different ways: (1) irrespective of the task at hand but also (2) redundantly or (3) complementarily towards common task-goals.
+Our novel perspective provides nuance to the muscle synergy concept, demonstrating how muscular interactions can ‘work together’ in different ways: (1) irrespective of the task at hand but also (2) redundantly or (3) complementarily towards common task-goals.
 To establish this perspective, we leverage information- and network-theory and dimensionality reduction methods to include discrete and continuous task parameters directly during muscle synergy extraction.
 Specifically, we introduce co-information as a measure of the task-relevance of muscle interactions and use it to categorise such interactions as task-irrelevant (present across tasks), redundant (shared task information), or synergistic (different task information).
 To demonstrate these types of interactions in real data, we firstly apply the framework in a simple way, revealing its added functional and physiological relevance with respect to current approaches.
 We then apply the framework to large-scale datasets and extract generalizable and scale-invariant representations consisting of subnetworks of synchronised muscle couplings and distinct temporal patterns.
 The representations effectively capture the functional interplay between task end-goals and biomechanical affordances and the concurrent processing of functionally similar and complementary task information.
 The proposed framework unifies the capabilities of current approaches in capturing distinct motor features while providing novel insights and research opportunities through a nuanced perspective to the muscle synergy.

 ## Introduction